huntops-blue/huntops-blue.github.io/index.md

 ![](./images/2-27-20-7.png)

-In looking at the metadata for those "avi" files, we see that they're actually just Text files...let's explore!
+In looking at the metadata for those "avi" files, we see that they're actually just Text files.

 ```
 ======== B.avi